 Based on testing, a 50 yard zero with a 77 gr bullet with various barrel length (10.5" - 18") does the best, where all shots land within A and B zones on a USPSA target, except for 10.5" where most shots land on A zone, and 300 yard shot lands in the D zone.

 Still... not bad for a 77 gr heavy bullet

 Most Effective 223 Zero For Short Barrel Rifle

-The 10.3″ barrel seems to be the shortest length before the 223 loses its intended performance.
+The 10.3" barrel seems to be the optimal barrel length for 223 before it loses its intended performance.

 This works pretty good for 62 gr and 77 gr bullets.

 The 14.5" retains more bullet velocity than the 10.3" barrel, so your 300 & 400 meters shot will be packed closer with in the D zone of a standard USPSA target when you aim at the center mass.